chatnoir-eu/chatnoir-resiliparse/resiliparse/README.md

 ## Itertools
-Resiliparse Itertools are a collection of convenient and robust helpers for iterating over data from unreliable sources using other tools from the Resiliparse toolkit.
+Resiliparse Itertools are a collection of convenient and robust helper functions for iterating over data from unreliable sources using other tools from the Resiliparse toolkit.

 ### Progress Loops
 Progress loops are a convenience tool for iterating data with an active [TimeGuard](#TimeGuard) context.
-Since running a `for` loop in a TimeGuard and reporting progress after each iteration is a very common pattern, you can use the `progress_loop` pass-through generator as a shortcut:
+Since running a `for` loop in a TimeGuard with progress being reported after each iteration is a very common pattern, you can use the `progress_loop` pass-through generator as a shortcut:
 ```python
 from time import sleep
 from resiliparse.itertools import progress_loop